 Breastfeeding while taking baclofen:

 Information on the use of baclofen during breastfeeding is limited.
-One study found that very low amounts of baclofen enter the breastmilk when baclofen is taken by mouth.
+One study found that very low amounts of baclofen enter the breastmilk when baclofen is taken orally (by mouth).
 When baclofen is used topically or by intrathecal pump, even less of the medication is expected to pass into breastmilk.
 No harmful effects in nursing infants have been reported.

 If you suspect the baby has any symptoms (drowsiness, dry mouth, tremors, rigidity, or dilated pupils), contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes baclofen, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes baclofen, could it affect fertility (ability to get a woman pregnant) or increase the chance of birth defects?

 Studies have not been done to see if baclofen could affect male fertility or increase the chance of birth defects above the background risk.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.